DUNEuro -- A software toolbox for forward modeling in bioelectromagnetism: Example: source analysis of somatosensory evoked potentials

-\section{Example: Source Analysis of Somatosensory Evoked Potentials}
+\section{Example: source analysis of somatosensory evoked potentials}

-As a practical example the forward solutions of duneuro are used to perform a dipole scan on somatosensory evoked potentials using the CutFEM method.
-A right-handed, 49 years old, male subject participated in an electric stimulation experiment of the right median nerve with simultaneous EEG recordings.
-The EEG was measured using 74 electrodes, whose positions where digitized using a Polhemus FASTTRAK device\footnote{\url{https://polhemus.com}}.
+As a practical example the forward solutions of DUNEuro are used to perform a dipole scan on somatosensory evoked potentials using the UDG finite element method.
+A right-handed, 49 years old, male subject participated in a somatosensory evoked potential (SEP) EEG recording of an electric stimulation of the right median nerve, available from \cite{Piastra2020}.
+The subject gave its written informed consent and all measurements have been approved by the ethics committee of the University of Erlangen, Faculty of Medicine on 20.02.2018 (Ref No 4453 B).
+The EEG was measured using 74 electrodes, whose positions where digitized using a Polhemus device (FASTRAK, Polhemus Incorporated, Colchester, Vermont, USA).
 The subject was stimulated in supine position in order to reduce modeling errors due to brain movement, because the corresponding MRI for head volume conductor modeling was also measured in supine position \cite{Rice2013}.
 In total, 1200 stimuli were applied, each with a duration of \SI{200}{\ms}.
 The inter-stimulus interval was randomized in the range of \SIrange{350}{450}{\ms}.
-The EEG data was preprocessed using a band-pass filter from \SIrange{20}{250}{\hertz} and notch-filters at \SI{50}{\hertz} and harmonics to reduce power-line noise.
-After removing one bad channel the remaining trials where averaged to produce the evoked potential data.

-\figurename~\ref*{fig:duneuro_example_butterfly_topography} shows a butterfly plot of the resulting time series of the averaged potentials as well as a topography plot of the potential measured at the electrodes at the peak of the P20 component at the time point of \SI{25.8}{\ms}.
+The EEG data was preprocessed using FieldTrip \cite{Oostenveld2011} with a band-pass filter from \SIrange{20}{250}{\hertz} and notch-filters at \SI{50}{\hertz} and harmonics to reduce power-line noise.
+After removing one bad channel (P7) the remaining trials where averaged to produce the evoked potential data.
+Fig~\ref{fig4} shows a butterfly plot of the resulting time series of the averaged potentials as well as a topography plot of the potential measured at the electrodes at the peak of the P20 component at the time point of \SI{25.8}{\ms} due to the time delay until the stimulus arrives at the median nerve.